Jesús Chávez (footballer)

-Jesús Roberto Chávez Guzmán (born April 26, 1986, in Torreón) is a former Mexican professional football defender who last played for Dorados de Sinaloa in the Ascenso MX.
+Jesús Roberto Chávez Guzmán (born 26 April 1986) is a Mexican professional football coach and a former defender who is the manager of Tecos.

 He started his career with Tigres, making his league debut for them on 14 October 2006 against city rivals Monterrey.
 In all he played 43 Primera Division games for Tigres before moving to Jaguares for the Primera División de México Clausura 2009 tournament.